Home > 12 Steps to a healthier child... and parent! > Sensory Calming and Sensory Mealtime Strategies

 –Inability to focus on tasks

-–Issues with affect
+–Issues with affect and mood

 –Increases verbalization and participation after movement activities